Upgrade your router firmware to ‘FreshTomato’

 - run a VPN so that all your Internet traffic is tunnelled and encrypted and kept private from your ISP.
 Change your home’s apparent location using the VPN.

-- a developer might want to set a computer up as a DMZ where it’s totally exposed to the Internet.
+- fault find by setting a computer up as a DMZ where it’s totally exposed to the Internet.

 - set up UPnP so that devices such as network cameras, speakers and TV are more easily found by apps.

-- set up a VLAN, a LAN within your network which you want to keep separate or private or limit in some way.
+- set up a VLAN, a LAN within your network which you want to keep separate or private or limit access to guests in some way.

 - set up a captive portal where guests connect and read a web page or agree to terms and conditions